-This course will explore the disciplines of Psychology, Sociology and Anthropology through the use of the scientific method, ethics and values.
-This interdisciplinary course is proposed to provide students with the opportunity to learn about the ways human beings function as individuals, within groups and as members of particular societies.
-This course will explore human behavior within the context of pro-social human behavior, abnormal human behavior and the result of maladaptive human behavior.
+This course will explore human behavior from the perspective of the social sciences, through the use of scientific method, with an understanding of ethics and values.
+This interdisciplinary course will provide students with the opportunity to learn about the ways human beings function as individuals, within groups, and as members of particular societies.